Toggling, rowmotion, and homomesy on interval-closed sets: Introduction

 \subsection{Acknowledgements}

+We would like to thank the referee for helpful comments.
 The genesis for this project was the Research Community in Algebraic Combinatorics workshop, hosted by ICERM and funded by the NSF.
 We also thank ICERM for the opportunity to continue this work in the Collaborate@ICERM program.
-We thank the developers of SageMath~\cite{sage} software, which was useful in this research, and the CoCalc~\cite{SMC} collaboration platform.
+We thank the developers of OEIS~\cite{OEIS} and SageMath~\cite{sage}, which were useful in this research, and the CoCalc~\cite{SMC} collaboration platform.
 JS was supported by a grant from the Simons Foundation/SFARI (527204, JS) and NSF grant DMS-2247089.